mikesprague/emojicon/README.md

 # emojicon

-Cloudflare Worker that takes a standard unicode emoji and returns it as an SVG for use in favicons, cursors, etc.
+Cloudflare Worker that takes a standard unicode emoji and returns it as an SVG for use as favicons or CSS cursors

 Work and documentation in progress